watch-devtube/contrib/README.md

 ## Video auto-tagging

 In addition to editing video metadata, auto-tagging is supported.
-Auto-tagging takes place when video metadata is modified or a videos is ingested.
+Auto-tagging takes place when video metadata is modified or a a new video is ingested.

 Contribute to auto-tagging by modifying [tags.yml](https://github.com/watch-devtube/contrib/edit/master/tags.yml)